argoproj-labs/argocd-agent/README.md

 See the [quickstart guide](docs/hack/quickstart.md) for more information.

+## Hacking, testing, demoing

+For a development and demo environment, we provide [some scripts and docs](https://github.com/jannfis/argocd-agent/tree/main/hack/demo-env).

+Please refer to the [Contributing](#contributing) section below for information on how to contribute.

 ## Compatibility

 `argocd-agent` works with an out-of-the-box Argo CD.
 We aim to support the currently supported Argo CD versions.